 Cairns have also been used to guide mariners in the correct direction in place of lighthouses.
 As well as highlighting how close they are to land, cairns also determine their location.

-Why Is It Bad to Stack Rocks?
-(Is It Bad?)
+Is It Bad to Stack Rocks on a Trail?

 Unfortunately, there is also a downside to these beautiful stacks.
 The hiking sport, in general, has been criticized for causing erosion to the land, and often hikers are encouraged not to follow the exact same route as others to prevent this.
 Building cairns creates the same problem.